kosson/ojs-tools/ojsxml/README.md

 - ojsxml README has been completed with the necessary steps to be taken in order to import the XML file in OJS;
 - fixed generating the cover of the issue.
 It was not available and the function `writeIssueCover` is missleading, so renamed to `writeArticleCover`.
 A new `writeIssueCover` function created (see IssuesXmlBuilder.php FIXME).

+27 Mar, 2025

+- added the `orcid` field to the CSV file for the issues.
+The field is optional, and in case of many authors, ORCIDs should be separated with `;` in the order of author completition;
+- Place the cover image for the issue in the `issue_cover_images` directory.
+The cover image for the issue is repeated across the CSV records.
+The `issue_cover_image_filename` and `issue_cover_image_filename_alt_text` fields are optional.
+The script creates a correct `covers` element in the `<issue xmlns="http://pkp.sfu.ca" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" published="1">` element of the output file.